How To Repel Chickens: 11 Steps (with Pictures) - WikiHow

 -

-4 Plant unappealing herbs.
+4 Plant fresh herbs that chickens don't like to eat or smell.
 Some plants are naturally unappealing to most chickens.
-If you plant these species in your garden, positioning them around and in between rows of other, more appealing plants, the odor of the unappealing plants might be enough to help ward off uninvited chickens.[3] - May perennial herbs work well for this purpose.
-Some options worth considering include oregano, thyme, lavender, mint, lemon balm, marjoram, chamomile, and sweet woodruff.
+If you plant these species in your garden, positioning them around and in between rows of other, more appealing plants, the odor of the unappealing plants might be enough to help ward off uninvited chickens.[4] - Many perennial herbs work well for this purpose.
+Some options worth considering include lavender, mint, lemon balm, marjoram, chamomile, and sweet woodruff.

 - Established perennial herbs are also rooted firmly into the ground, making it difficult for chickens to scratch them out even if they do get curious.